 If you would be interested to present at the workshop please submit your template to firstname.lastname@example.org by 15th of September 2020.

-Registration for the workshop will open in September.
+Registration for the webinar will open soon.